BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 5. Conduct regular drills

-Cloud technologies and provider requirements are continually evolving, so a best practice is to regularly run drills of your multi-cloud disaster recovery plan to ensure smooth and rapid failovers.
-This enables you to learn how every function will perform in the event of a disaster.
+Cloud technologies and provider requirements are continually evolving, so a best practice is to regularly run drills of your multi-cloud disaster recovery to ensure smooth and rapid failovers.
+This enables you to learn how every function will perform in the event a disaster.